chirrag03/OCA-OCP-Java-Concepts/Threads/Producer Consumer Using Blocking Queue.md

 }

 /*
+Notice:
-Notice how notifyAll() is only called from enqueue() and dequeue() if the queue size is equal to the size bounds (0 or limit).
+notifyAll() is only called from enqueue() and dequeue() if the queue size is equal to the size bounds (0 or limit).
 If the queue size is not equal to either bound when enqueue() or dequeue() is called, there can be no threads waiting to either enqueue or dequeue items.
 */